EIDA/routing/doc/index.rst

 The idea is that the routes in the normal routing table is the local information that should be probably synchronized with other Routing Services.

-.. todo:: Test the method to synchronize among the nodes!

 .. _importing_remote_routes:

 Importing remote routes